Swapnilkota108/CLI-App/README.md

-# CLI App
+# CLI Quiz App
- This app tests how well you know me
+ This App will quiz you about Naruto